Panther KF51: Hull and mobility

 The current KF51 demonstrator is based on the hull of the Leopard 2A4 and thus has a conventional MBT layout, with the driver at the front, the turret in the middle and the engine at the rear.
 The driver is seated in the front right of the hull and is provided with a single-piece hatch above their position in the roof of the glacis plate.
 A separate crew station can be provided in the left front of the hull for either a dedicated systems operator or a unit commander.
 Colour cameras for the driver are installed in the centre of the front and rear of the hull.

 The engine, tracks and most of the running gear of the vehicle are also believed to have been derived from those of the Leopard 2.
-The Leopard 2's engine is an MTU MB 873 Ka-501 water-cooled V12 diesel engine producing 1,100 kW at 2,600 rpm, coupled to a Renk HSWL 354 four-speed automatic transmission.
+The Leopard 2's engine is an MTU MB 873 Ka-501 water-cooled V12 diesel engine producing 1100 kW at 2,600 rpm, coupled to a Renk HSWL 354 four-speed automatic transmission.
 The running gear of Leopard 2A4 consists of seven dual-tired rubber road wheels and four rubber-tired offset track return rollers on each side, with the idler at the front and the drive sprocket at the rear.
 The road wheels are supported by torsion bar suspension with advanced friction dampers.
 The first, second, third, sixth, and seventh road wheels feature advanced friction dampers and hydraulic bump stops to dampen oscillations, with the fourth and fifth fitted with solid bump stops.
 The KF51 is fitted with an 82-link Defence Service Tracks 570F track of 635 mm width with rubber-bushed end connectors on each side.

 The KF51 Panther uses a Leopard 2 hull structure, running gear and power pack, to make the switch from Leopard 2 easier.
 At a weight of 59 tons, the Panther has a top speed of 70 km/h forward and 30 km/h backward.
 It can accelerate from 0 to 40 km/h in 8 seconds.
 It has a maximum range of 500 km.
 The Panther has a combat weight of 59 tonnes, making it lighter than most Western MBTs.
 Due to its lower weight and physical size, the KF51 Panther fits within the railroad tunnel profile AmovP-4l.

 The production variants of the Panther will utilize new hull designed by Rheinmetall.
 For the Hungarian Panther EVO variant, it was announced that the new hull would be derived from the Bergepanzer 3 Büffel.
-In 2025, the German defence news website Hartpunk revealed that Rheinmetall has apparently developed its own version of the Leopard 2 hull, free of KNDS intellectual property, for the Bergepanzer 3A2 Büffel variant.
-By using this new hull for the Bergepanzer 3A2, it would be tested and qualified by the German Bundeswehr, which is supposedly considered a gold standard in respect to tank technology.
+Rheinmetall has apparently developed its own version of the Leopard 2 hull, free of KNDS intellectual property, for the Bergepanzer 3A2 Büffel variant.
+By using this new hull for the Bergepanzer 3A2, it would be tested and qualified by the German Bundeswehr.